Annabelle Lundy Fetterman, beloved by all who knew her, passed peacefully from this world on August 22, 2019.

 Royal-Hall is honored to serve the Fetterman family.

-To send flowers to Mrs. Annabelle (Lundy) Fetterman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Annabelle (Lundy) Fetterman, please visit our floral store.